physicswahl/Aiducator/syllabus_reader/aigames/templates/aigames/GAMEPAGE_README.md

 ## Example Implementation

-See `step1_new.html` and `step4_new.html` for complete examples of how to implement different types of steps using this base template.
+See the overlap app's step templates for complete examples of how to implement different types of steps using this base template.

 ## Benefits